 Math test FAQs

 Questions about the math tests may be answered by reading the Math FAQs provided by the School of Sciences, Humanities & Visual Communications.

 Your ability to read and comprehend complex information will be important to all courses in your major.
-The purpose of the reading placement test is to determine if your reading skills are sufficient to support the type and amount of reading you will find in college-level programs.
+The purpose of the reading placement test is to determine if your reading comprehension skills are sufficient to support the type and amount of reading you will find in college-level programs.

 All majors require writing assignments.
 The English essay is used to determine if you are ready for college-level writing.
 For the English placement test you will be given a choice between two topics and asked to write an essay exploring a central or controlling idea; it is important that you use details, examples, and specifics to provide strong support for your ideas.
 Your essay will be evaluated with the following skills in mind:

 - sentence structure